profanity-im/profanity/CONTRIBUTING.md

 # Contributing to Profanity

+## Build

+Please follow the [build section](https://profanity-im.github.io/guide/latest/build.html) in our user guide.
+You might also take a look at the `Dockerfile.*` in the root directory.

 ## Submitting patches
 We recommend for people to always work on a dedicated git branch for each fix or feature.
 Don't work on master.